-I am a postdoctoral research associate in François Morel's trace metal research group in the Geosciences department at Princeton University.
+I am an associate research scholar in François Morel's trace metal research group in the Geosciences department at Princeton University.
+Here, I use interdisciplinary tools to study the principles guiding the structure, function, and evolution of microbes important for biogeochemical cycles.
 I obtained a B.S. in Biological & Environmental Engineering from Cornell University in 2004 and a Ph.D. in Environmental Science & Engineering from the California Institute of Technology in 2010.
-At Caltech, my research touched on the subjects of microbial ecology, symbiosis and its evolution, genetic signatures of trace metals, and the biological basis for hydrogen isotope fractionation.

-My specific scientific pursuits have evolved over time but at a broad scale they are all motivated by my fascination with the interplay between microbiology and the physical environment on both short (transcriptional) and long (evolutionary) timescales.
-The challenges associated with comparing studies at vastly different timescales have sparked my more recent interest in understanding the relationships between biological and isotopic datasets.
+My specific scientific pursuits have evolved over time but at a broad scale they are all motivated by my fascination how the physical environment interacts with microbiology on both short (transcriptional) and long (evolutionary) timescales.

-Princeton University, Department of Geosciences, M32 Guyot Hall, Princeton NJ 08544
+Princeton University, Department of Geosciences, 152 Guyot Hall, Princeton NJ 08544